 The Health Risks of Periodontal (Gum) Disease

-There are pockets of infection in gum disease and the tiny blood vessels supplying the area are overburdened with the immune systems infection fighting cells; cells primed for combat mode.
-Many of these cells escape to the general circulation and primed as they are, light up little starbursts of inflammation.
+There are pockets of infection in gum disease.
+The tiny blood vessels supplying the area are overburdened with the immune systems infection fighting cells, primed for combat mode.
+Many of these cells escape to the general circulation and primed, as they are, light up little starbursts of inflammation.

-All of these starbursts eventually can add up to big problems as they attack blood vessel walls increasing the risk of heart disease and even stroke and heart attack.
+All of these starbursts eventually add up to big problems, as they attack blood vessel walls increasing the risk of heart disease and even stroke and heart attack.
 But that’s not all, the invaders and gum disease are also being increasingly connected as causative with other health issues; poor blood sugar control in diabetics, rheumatoid arthritis, just to name a few.
 Gum disease is not the only cause of these conditions but certainly good dental hygiene improves the likelihood that you will live a healthier life, and the way the science is accumulating; possibly a longer life.